ninepark/docs-korean-docutils/docutils/FAQ_ko.rst

 -----------------------------------------------------------------------

-People have tossed the idea around, and some implementations of reStructuredText-generating tools can be found in the `Docutils Link List`_.
+People have tossed the idea around, and some implementations of reStructuredText-generating tools can be found in the `독유틸즈 링크 리스트`_.

 There's no reason why reStructuredText should not be round-trippable to/from XML; any technicalities which prevent round-tripping would be